weggert/calendar_sync/README.md

 * Adjust the source calendar name to the calendar you want to sync from.
 * Choose the timeframe for events to sync.
 * Adjust the 'Run shell script' command to point to the location of the Python script, and to write the log to a desired location.
+* Choose 'File->Convert To...' in Automator.
+Choose 'Calendar Alarm'.
+* Choose 'File->Save...' in Automator.
+Enter 'Calendar Sync' as the name.
 * When you save the script, Automator will ask for access to your Calendar.
 A new 'Automator' calendar will be created in the 'On My Mac' section of Calendar.
 This will be used to automate running the script.
 See 'Schedule the Automator script' below.

 ### Calendar